 In Settings > Duplicate page, you can set your editor, the default status of a duplicated post, and a suffix assigned to duplicate page/post names.

-That was easy, right?
-This is just one example of how a plugin can provide a quick, reliable, and hands-off solution for a common WordPress challenge.
-This new functionality fits into the native WordPress interface so well that you might even forget it’s a plugin.
+Easy, right?
+This is just one example of how a plugin can provide a quick solution to a common WordPress problem.
+This functionality fits into the native WordPress interface so well that you might even forget it’s a plugin.

-Both options I’ve covered will get the job done, and neither is better than the other.
-Still, consider trying both and seeing which you prefer.
+Both Yoast Duplicate Post and Duplicate Page will get the job done, so consider trying both and seeing which you prefer.
 Either way, you’ll avoid tedious copy-pasting and instead focus on growing your site.